 What is Used Oil?

 Because used oil is often recycled or reused, used oil has its own management requirements.
-For more information on how to manage your used oil, see the "Managing Your Used Oil!" factsheet or call the Office of Small Business.
+For more information on how to manage your used oil, see the used oil fact sheet.

 What is a Liquid Waste?

 Liquid waste is any waste material that is determined to contain "free liquids."
 Used cutting oil is a typical liquid waste.
 For sludges or other wastes that you cannot easily determine is liquid, you can use the paint filter test.
 The test requires pouring the waste through a specific filter to determine if the waste contains "free liquids."